• Skip to primary navigation

 Non-Stick Skillet

-You will need a good quality non-stick skillet to cook the frittata.
-A 10-12 inch skillet works well for most recipes.
+You will need a good quality non-stick skillet (or a well seasoned cast iron skillet) to cook the frittata.
+A 10-12 inch skillet works well for this recipe.

-Once the frittata is mostly cooked, place a plate on top of the skillet and flip the frittata onto the plate.
+Once the frittata is mostly cooked, you get to everyone's favorite part of frittata making... flipping it over!
+Here's my trick: Place a plate on top of the skillet and flip the frittata onto the plate.
 Then slide it back into the skillet to finish cooking the other side.
+Works every time.
+(Ok, it works like 95% of the time.
+You win some, you lose some.)

 Variations to Frittata Recipe

-Swap the spinach leaves with kale in the dish.
+You can swap the spinach leaves with kale in this frittata for a slightly different spin.
 This is going to alter the flavor a bit but still give you a nice amount of nutrients in the frittata.

 Rest the Frittata